vorsocom/mugen/README.md

 ## License

 muGen is [fair-code](https://faircode.io) distributed under the [**Sustainable Use License**](LICENSE.md).
 Proprietary enterprise licenses are available on [**request**](mailto:license@vorsocomputing.com).

+## Why Source-Available?

+muGen started out as a closed-source project.
+Vorsocom, however, soon realised that many clients are more comfortable buying into using codebases that are publicly available for scrutiny and also offer some level of protection against vendor lock-in.
+We decided that if we are going to expose the codebase publicly, we might as well do it in a way that allows anyone who stumbles on the repository to use it in ways that are not harmful to our business goals.
+Being free, source-available, and fair-code licensed helps us achieve this.

 ## Enterprise Services